kubecost/docs/orphaned-resources.md

 * The Resource dropdown will allow you to filter by resource type (*Disk* or *IP Address*).
 * The Region dropdown will filter by the region associated with the resource.
 Resources with the region “Global” cannot be filtered, and will only display when *All* has been selected.

 Above your table will be an estimated monthly savings value.
-This value is the sum of all resources’ savings.
+This value is the sum of all displayed resources’ savings.
 As you filter your table of resources, this value will naturally adjust.

 For cross-functional convenience, you can copy the name of any resource by selecting the copy icon next to it.